 In addition to our investment in Two Sigma, certain Subsidiaries, including but not limited to Hamilton Re, have established fixed income security portfolios, managed by a combination of DWS and Conning (together, the "Fixed Income Managers").
 The Group has developed a stochastic framework for monitoring the risk to the fixed income portfolio from changes in interest rates and spreads.
 The framework enables stress testing with respect to both historical scenarios and deterministic shocks.
 The fixed income portfolio arrangements are also subject to detailed oversight and diligence, ultimately led by the Parent Chief Investment Officer, with respect to the investment performance, liquidity, volatility and the general investment risk profile of such portfolios.
 This monitoring includes the receipt of monthly reporting, relevant metrics, benchmarking, performance calls and on-site due diligence (to the extent appropriate).
-There is reporting to the Subsidiary boards, including the Hamilton Re Board, the Parent Risk Management Committee, Subsidiary Risk Management Committees and, ultimately, the Parent Investment Committee, on at least a quarterly basis and at the regular meetings of the Parent Board.
+There is reporting to the Subsidiary boards of directors, including the Hamilton Re Board, the Parent Risk Management Committee, Subsidiary Risk Management Committees and, ultimately, the Parent Investment Committee, on at least a quarterly basis and at the regular meetings of the Parent Board.

 The investment guidelines for the Hamilton Re fixed income portfolio are predominately designed for capital preservation and market liquidity, and are monitored on an on-going basis by the Chief Investment Officer.
+The majority of these investments consist of highly rated government and corporate fixed income securities.
 Amendments to the Hamilton Re fixed income portfolio investment guidelines and parameters are approved by the Hamilton Re Board and the Parent Investment Committee.

-B. RISK MITIGATION IN THE ORGANISATION
+B. RISK MITIGATION IN THE ORGANIZATION